jingry/RNAsa_predicting/README.txt

 EmbeddingSize: integer, only 16, 32 or 64 are available, please note that this value should be the same with CheckPointFile.

 NOTE: The format of the saved checkpoint files are ‘ModelName_TestFile_ EmbeddingSize_ DropoutRate’, thus please specify the paths accordingly, otherwise the predicting might be wrong.
-We didn’t provide the automatic script is since we provided the origin model, thus this format will be better for usability.
+We didn’t provide the automatic script is because we provided the origin model, thus the current usage will be better for further development.